tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 getistio istioctl operator init
 ```

-Configure on the operator yaml.
+Configure on the `operator yaml`.

-Configure External CA address for workloads; Disable istiod as the CA Server; provide TLS certs for istiod from cert-manager.
+- Configure External CA address for workloads
+- Disable istiod as the CA Server
+- provide TLS certs for istiod from cert-manager

 ```yaml
 apiVersion: install.istio.io/v1alpha1